VictorS67/ProfessionalDevelopment/Week2/R/README.md

 R in Action by Robert Kabacoff
 The free introduction to R manual by CRAN
 Note that: Reading a book is the most systemic way of learning, but to due with a very specific question, you better search the question on youtube (save you a lot of time!)

+(more content will be discussed in the next week)